 Day 9: Sunday 9 September, Honfleur – Bénerville-sur-Mer – Ouilly-le-Vicomte – Mézidon-Canon – Bayeux

-- La Datcha – the private gardens of Pierre Bergé, Bénerville-sur-Mer
+- La Datcha – the private gardens of Pierre Bergé, Bénerville-sur-Mer (subject to confirmation closer to the date)

 - Château de Boutemont, Ouilly-le-Vicomte